gilch/hissp/docs/style_guide.rst

 A Lissp file would typically be broken up into smaller modules before you need more than one or two heading levels.

-But for a project distributed as a single large file, you may want to develop a project style more levels than that, especially if you don't use classes to group functions.
+But for a project distributed as a single large file, you may want to develop a project style with more levels than that, especially if you don't use classes to group functions.

 Avoid using